 Modern cancer research had dismissed this unusual paradox by pretending it is some minor observation of minor importance.
 Yet, it is so unimportant that virtually every single cancer cell of every type does this?
 Even though new cancers cells develop all the time, they all share this unusual characteristic.
 The 2011 update corrects this oversight by adding it to its rightful place as a Hallmark of Cancer.

 Considering these 8 hallmarks and enabling characteristics, it is possible to look at the drugs/ treatments now being developed to attack cancer on all these fronts.
 Sounds and looks pretty impressive, and I would expect no less from the many, many billions of dollars poured into cancer research over the past few decades.
-The least they could do is generate some pretty pictures if they’re not going to produce any real clinical breakthroughs.
 Like tomorrow, the next breakthrough is always just around the corner, but never comes.
 Why?
 The problem is obvious once pointed out.
 We are attacking cancer’s strengths, not its weaknesses.

 Focusing on cancer’s weaknesses